 I love plums!
-The best things about them are that plums are a low-calorie powerfood that won’t spike your blood sugar levels and are full of health benefits.
+The best things about them are that plums are a low-calorie superfood that won’t spike your blood sugar levels and the plum benefits for your health are outstanding.

 “The branches of the aspen plum